smartarch/ml-deeco-security-isola-journal/machine_failure/README.md

-# Security rules for a smart factory
+# Maintenance of production machines in a factory

-In this example, we use the ML-DEECo framework to implement a simulation of a smart factory with adaptive secutrity rules.
+In this example, we use the ML-DEECo framework to implement a simulation of a scenario with failing production machines which need maintenance.

 In this document, a simple guide to run the example is presented: